If you’ve ever wondered how to make natural dye using food from your kitchen, you’ve come to the right place.

 A mordant, also known as a fixative, is used to prepare fabric to receive and hold on to dye.
 By using a mordant, you will significantly reduce the amount of color that washes out of your fabric during the final rinse.

-There are several different mordants available for purchase, but many of those that were used in the natural dying world for years (and unfortunately still are) have been found to be toxic.
+There are several different mordants available for purchase, but many of those that were used in the natural dyeing world for years (and unfortunately still are) have been found to be toxic.

 You can avoid these toxic mordants by using natural materials like salt and white vinegar.

-The basic rule of thumb for this application is to use salt when dying with berries, and vinegar when dying with fruits, vegetables, spices, and herbs.
+The basic rule of thumb for this application is to use salt when dyeing with berries, and vinegar when dyeing with fruits, vegetables, spices, and herbs.
 It is not a steadfast rule, but it is a very good guideline.

 Using salt to make dye for berries:

-In a pot large enough to hold the fabric you want to dye create a salt based mordant.
+In a stock pot large enough to hold the fabric you want to dye create a salt based mordant.
 Use a ratio of 1/4 cup salt to 4 cups water to create this solution.
-Then immerse the fabric in the salt based mordant and allow it to simmer for approximately 1-2 hours.
+Then immerse the fabric in the salt based mordant and allow it to simmer on very low heat for approximately 1-2 hours.

 Using vinegar to make dye for fruits, vegetables, spices, and herbs:

-In a pot large enough to hold the fabric you want to dye create a white distilled vinegar based mordant.
+In a stock pot large enough to hold the fabric you want to dye create a white distilled vinegar based mordant.
 Use a ratio of 1 cup vinegar to 4 cups water to create this solution.
-Then immerse the fabric in the vinegar based mordant and allow it to simmer for approximately 1-2 hours.
+Then immerse the fabric in the vinegar based mordant and allow it to simmer on very low heat for approximately 1-2 hours.

 At this point, your fabric is ready to dye.
-It is not necessary to rinse it before you begin the dying process.
-Just go ahead and wring it out, and then immerse it in the dye solution that you’ve prepared for it.
+It is not necessary to rinse it before you begin the dyeing process.
+Simply allow it to cool completely and wring it out.
+Then immerse it in the dye solution that you’ve prepared for it.

 You will want to use your hands for this step, in order to gain maximum control over the uniform saturation of the fabric.